 The ARM7TDMI core is forced to use DCLK as the primary clock until debugging is complete.
-On exit from debug, the core must be enabled to synchronize back to MCLK.
-This must be done in the following sequence:
+On exit from debug, the core must be synchronized back to MCLK as follows:

-- 1. The final instruction of the debug sequence must be shifted into the data bus scan chain and clocked in by asserting DCLK. - 2.
-At this point, RESTART must be clocked into the TAP instruction register.
+1. The final instruction of the debug sequence must be shifted into the data bus scan chain and clocked in by asserting DCLK.

+2. RESTART must be clocked into the TAP instruction register.

-3. The ARM7TDMI core now automatically resynchronizes back to MCLK and starts fetching instructions from memory at MCLK speed.
+The ARM7TDMI core automatically resynchronizes to MCLK and starts fetching instructions from memory at MCLK speed.

-Refer to Exit from debug state on page B-26.
+See Exit from debug state on page B-27.